 How you can help

-The Dean McGee Eye Institute has set a camapign goal to support its Global Eye Care Program.
-During the campaign which kicks off on World Sight Day (October 13) and runs through October 31 you can donate to support the efforts of Dr. Farris and his team to treat preventable blindness in Swaziland.
+The Dean McGee Eye Institute needs you help to support the efforts of Dr. Farris and his team to treat preventable blindness in Eswatini and China.

 With your help, they can strengthen eye care services in these areas and help hundreds of people who might otherwise suffer vision loss or go blind.
 To donate to the program, click on our donate page.
 Thank you!